madhurima31/Movie-review-service/Readme.md

 3- Run Main.java to get the required output.

-4- To view the exception test cases please follow the following steps and run run the Main.java
+4- To view the exception test cases please follow the following steps and run the Main.java
+#

     A. uncomment the  block  at line no 49 in Main.java to test case for exception for "multiple reviews not allowed"
     B. uncomment the  block  at line no 54 in Main.java to test case for exception for "multiple reviews not allowed"